 If the military was looking to buy crates of semi-auto AR pistols, they would probably call FN direct.

 Why a pistol AR?

-Although Eugene Stoner’s AR-15 is an excellent platform, with millions of the popular guns in circulation, it is a rifle that users have tried to shrink across its existence to make it more compact and maneuverable in tight spaces, such as when moving through buildings or existing a vehicle.
+Although Eugene Stoner’s AR-15 is an excellent platform, with millions of the popular guns in circulation, it is a rifle that is both more than capable of performing in a huge variety of situations and supporting thousands of accessories and modifications — from red dots to flash suppressors, pistol grips and free floating handguards — users have tried to shrink it across its existence to make it more compact and maneuverable in tight spaces, such as when moving through buildings or exiting a vehicle.

 Following on this vein, the AR-15 pistol, fitted with a rifle caliber barrel as short as 5.5-inches and no provision for a stock, could move into the neighborhood as tight as 17-inches overall– making it able to fit in a backpack or other tight spots.